 He presents workshops on brain-based therapy internationally and in the United States.
 Dr Arden has written books on anxiety (The Brain-Based Anxiety Workbook), OCD (The Brain-Based OCD Workbook) and PTSD (Conquering Post-Traumatic Stress Disorder, with Dr. Victoria Beckner) as well Improving Your Memory for Dummies; Consciousness, Dreams, and Self: A Transdisciplinary Approach (winner of the Choice 1997 Outstanding Academic Book Award); and Science, Theology, and Consciousness.
 Dr Arden’s study of neuropsychology has inspired him to integrate neuroscience and psychotherapy, synthesizing the biological and psychological aspects into a new vision for psychotherapy: Mind-Brain-Gene: Toward the Integration of Psychotherapy.

 His work incorporates what is currently known about the brain and its capacities, including neuroplasticity and neurogenesis, with psychotherapy research, mindfulness, nutritional neuroscience and social intelligence.
 He has presented in all US States and in 30 countries around the world.

 This online workshop will give you instant access to 4 sessions of video content, accessible via streaming on our website.
-You can view the course content in your own time.
-Please note that access will expire 12 months after purchasing the course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this workshop is 4 learning hours.
 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.